 Best card for balance transfers: BankAmericard® Credit Card

-Though it’s a pretty slim card, the BankAmericard® Credit Card is a great option for balance transfers.
-You’ll get a 0% APR on purchases for 15 billing cycles, and the same for balance transfers made within 60 days of opening your account.
-A variable APR of 14.49% to 24.49% applies after the intro period is up.
+Though it’s a pretty slim card, the BankAmericard® Credit Card is a solid option for balance transfers.
+You’ll get a 0% APR on purchases for 15 statement closing dates, and the same for balance transfers made within the first 60 days your account is open.
+A variable APR of 14.74% to 24.74% applies after the intro period is up.

-Best card for small businesses: Platinum Visa® Business Card
+Best card for small businesses: Platinum Visa® Business Credit Card

-Low intro and standard APRs, a $0 annual fee and a reasonably easy to obtain signup bonus make the Platinum Visa® Business Card a well-balanced card for small businesses.
-While you won’t get cashback rewards, its 10.74% to 21.74% variable APR makes for potential savings when it comes to interest charges.
+Low intro and standard APRs, a $0 annual fee and a signup bonus that’s easy to attain make the Platinum Visa® Business Credit Card a well-balanced card for small businesses.
+While you won’t get cashback rewards, its 10.99% to 21.99% variable APR makes for potential savings when it comes to interest charges.

 Bank of America rewards programs

-Many brand-partnered cards have points and miles that must be redeemed on the partner’s website.
+Many brand-partnered cards earn you points and miles that must be redeemed on the partner’s website.
 Follow the instructions provided by Bank of America when you’re ready to redeem points and miles from a brand-partnered card.

-Bank of America® Travel Rewards Program points can be redeemed at the Travel Center through the Bank of America Website.
+Redeem your Bank of America® Travel Rewards Program points at the Travel Center through BofA’s site.

-Bank of America® Cash Rewards Program points can also be redeemed as a statement credit, or be deposited into a Bank of America checking or savings account or an eligible Cash Management Account® with Merrill Lynch Wealth Management® or Merrill Edge®.
+Redeem Bank of America® Cash Rewards Program points toward statement credit, or deposit points into a Bank of America checking or savings account or an eligible Cash Management Account® with Merrill Lynch Wealth Management® or Merrill Edge®.

 Typical card benefits and features of a Bank of America credit card?

 - Online shopping security.
-Use the ShopSafe® service when shopping online to generate a temporary credit card number that links to your actual credit card account.
-You don’t have to register for the service, just sign in to your online banking account and choose Use ShopSafe.
+Use ShopSafe® when shopping online to generate a temporary credit card number that links to your actual account.
+You don’t have to register for the service: Just sign in to your online banking account and choose Use ShopSafe.

 - Protection against fraud.
-Stay safe with Bank of America’s $0 Liability Guarantee.
-Any fraudulent charges made to your account are covered.
+Stay safe with Bank of America’s $0 Liability Guarantee, which covers fraudulent charges made to your account.
 Claims may be subject to dollar limits.

 - Overdraft protection.
-You may choose to link your eligible Bank of America checking account to your credit card to prevent declined purchases and overdrafts.
+Link an eligible Bank of America checking account to your credit card to prevent declined purchases and overdrafts.
 Fees may apply.

 - Museums on Us®.
-Several museums across the US offer free access on the first full weekend of every month when you show your Bank of America credit card.
+Several museums across the US offer free entry on the first full weekend of every month when you show your Bank of America credit card.

-- Applicants must be at least 18 years old, or at least 21 years old if a permanent resident of Puerto Rico
+- You must be at least 18 years old — or at least 21, if a permanent resident of Puerto Rico.

 - Employment status